bibliocoll/ezmenu/README.md

 ### Planned changes

-* 0.1.4: ReNa v4 compatibility (Q2 2019)
-* 0.1.5: use the no-jQuery version of `mmenu` (sometime 2019)
+* none currently

 ### To Do, Help Wanted:

 * Refactor grabrena.py until the salient parts can be used stand-alone
 * Sanitize network interactions for XSS vectors (somewhat done?)
 * Loading fonts from the EZProxy webserver fails due to lack of CORS headers
-* Automate and document the build process more cleanly, or rather: migrate to another build toolchain before jspm dies of bitrot
+* document the build process better
 * Better error handling/messages
 * LocalStorage for JS modules? (currently we rely on browser caching for our 160kb blob)

+### New: EZJump

+We've built a little demo for the EZJump form, for those that just want to use that without the menu, see `ezjump/`

 ## Concept